Posted on: December 27, 2012

 There’s always something happening in Tempe and that is especially true this weekend.
 From the Buffalo Wild Wings Bowl leading right through to New Year’s Eve, you won’t have a shortage of activities to choose from.
-Here’s a quick guide with lots of fun things to do in Tempe.
+Here’s a quick guide with lots of fun Tempe events and things to do.

 TCU vs. Michigan State at the Buffalo Wild Wings Bowl: The streets of Tempe are starting to fill up with Spartan and Horned Frog fans.
 Our college town is the perfect setting for this Big Ten and Big 12 duel at Sun Devil Stadium.
 Buffalo Wild Wings Bowl kick-off is at 8:15 p.m. on Saturday, December 29.
 The pre-game Buffalo Wild Wings Tablegate is also not to be missed.
 Fans will be treated to marching bands, cheerleaders, pep rallies, interactive games, big screens with team highlights and a live performance from Cheap Trick.
 The Tablegate will be open from 4:30-7:30 p.m. on game day.
 It will be across from the stadium in Lot 3.
 Tickets are $25 and include a plated meal.

 Las Noches de las Luminarias at Desert Botanical Garden: The Desert Botanical Garden is a beautiful place to visit anytime of the year, but it is extra special during the holiday season.
 Las Noches de las Luminarias brings 8,000 hand-lit luminarias lining the scenic Garden trails, thousands of white twinkling lights, ten musical acts each night and food and beverage options.
 This event takes place nightly through December 30.